jrnold/r4ds-exercise-solutions/docs/relational-data.md

 #> # ... with 4 more rows
 ```

+### Exercise 2 {.exercise}

-2. Filter flights to only show flights with planes that have flown at least 100 flights.
+> Filter flights to only show flights with planes that have flown at least 100 flights.

 ```r